Our 2019 UGANDA trip

 You!
 We need donors and sponsors to help us raise funds.
 Each Thermocoagulator device costs $1,500.
 The more money we raise, the more devices we can purchase, and the more women we can help.

-Our goal is to bring 15 devices on our first trip to Uganda - that's $22,500 we need to raise, just for the device alone!
+Our goal is to bring 15 devices to Uganda - that's $22,500 we need to raise, just for the device alone!
 But, we can't do it alone, and along with your support, we need the support of our team to travel to Uganda.
 Help us raise money today by becoming a Project Give Hope sponsor as a Wall of Hope Sponsor, or by regularly donating to Project Give hope.
 We can use all the support we an get--no amount of contribution is too small, or too large!